 Each paper is scored by one rater.
-The Rater who scores a student's composition are trained to understand and use the standardized scoring system.
+The rater who scores a student's composition is trained to understand and use the standardized scoring system.
 The rater scores each paper independently.
 Each of the four domains of effective writing is evaluated.
 Although these domains are interrelated during the writing process, a strength or area of challenge is scored only once under a particular domain.
 Scores in each domain range from 1 to 5 (5 being the highest score).
 The total weighted raw scores range from 10 (1’s in all four domains) to 50 (5’s in all four domains).
 A score of “1 to 5” is assigned to each domain by each rater.
 These scores represent a continuum of writing that ranges from inadequate to minimal to good to very good.
 Points on the continuum are defined by the scoring rubric for each domain.
 Each score point represents a range of papers.
 Domain scores are combined to obtain a total score for each student.
-In combining the domain scores, the Content score is given a weight of 40%; the other domains of Organization, Style, and Conventions are given a weight of 20% each.
+In combining the domain scores, the Idea score is given a weight of 40%; the other domains of Organization, Style, and Conventions are given a weight of 20% each.
 The total score is then converted to a three-digit scaled score.
 There are three performance levels represented: Does Not Meet (100-199), Meets (200-249), and Exceeds(250+).

 Student Label – One label is provided for each student tested.
 The label is to be placed in the student’s permanent school record.
 It contains the total scale score.